cherrry-ai/cherrry-js/README.md

 #### Private Key

+Private keys start with `ch_prv`

-This is your private key, **keep it secret and never use it client-side**.
+**keep it secret and never use it client-side**.
 It has service role privilages: it can read + write data.

 #### Public Key

-This is your public key.
+Public keys start with `ch_pub`

+They're intended to be use client-side and have read-only privilages.

 ### Initalize